JD557/minart/docs/_docs/overview.md

 Codecs for some image formats (PPM, BMP and QOI) is also included.

-## Minart Runtime and other runtimes
+## Minart runtime and other runtimes

 Minart comes with it's own runtime that abstracts away the application loop logic (so that applications can be cross-compiled).